Indian Constitution Questions Answers

 C

-Chief Justice of the State High Court recommends through the Governor
+Upon suggestion by the Chief Justice of the State High Court through the Governor

 D